Smite's latest cinematic trailer teases new character Atlas - Gamepur

 More details about his abilities will be unveiled Wednesday.

 Developer Hi-Rez Studios has released a new cinematic trailer for Smite that reveals the MOBA’s next champion, Atlas.
 He is set to arrive in the game sometime in December.
-Additional information about the character will be revealed during an update show on the Smite Twitch channel that’s taking place on November 24 at 14:00 central time.
+Additional information about the character will be revealed during an update show on the Smite Twitch channel that’s taking place on November 24 at 2 PM CT.

 As with all Smite characters, Atlas is based on a mythological figure.
-He was a Greek Titan who was punished by Zeus by having to carry the heaviest possible burden by Zeus, carrying the entire universe.
+He was a Greek Titan who was punished by Zeus and forced to carry the entire universe on his back.
 All of which is contained within a contraption called the Astrolabe.

 In the game, Atlas will wield this mythical device as a weapon.
-It is capable of unleashing cosmic shockwaves at enemies as well as being able to stun and trap them within its confines.
-After that, they will relocate somewhere else.
-He also possesses the ability to help out his teammates, being capable of removing any debuffs from his allies and inflicting them on his enemies instead.
+The Astrolabe is capable of unleashing cosmic shockwaves at enemies as well as being able to stun and trap them within its confines.
+After that, they will be transported somewhere else.
+He also possesses the ability to remove any debuffs from his allies and inflict them on his enemies instead.

 Of course, since the reveal trailer is cinematic, it doesn’t give us a glimpse of Atlas in action within the game itself.
 We’ll likely have to wait until Wednesday for that.
 However, it does provide a look at his serious personality and immense size.
 Though that’s not surprising, he does have to carry the entire universe, after all.